AromaKitsune/Nintendo-SDK-Tools/README.md

 For complete collection of Nintendo SDK's with everything, check out [Rare Gaming Dump](https://groups.google.com/forum/#!forum/rgd-members).

 Google account is required.
-To access Rare Gaming Dump's shared drive, click "Ask to join group".
+To access Rare Gaming Dump's shared drive, click "Ask to join group", it will take a few days to have your access granted.

 I am not affiliated with Rare Gaming Dump in any way.

+We also have a [backup page on Rentry](https://rentry.co/Nintendo-SDK-Tools) - make sure to bookmark it! :)

 ---